-F Series securities are offered to investors investing a minimum of \$500, who are enrolled in a Quadrus-sponsored fee-for-service or wrap program and who are subject to an asset-based fee.
+F Series securities are offered to investors investing a minimum of \$500, who are enrolled in a fee-for-service or wrap program sponsored by a Principal Distributor and who are subject to an asset-based fee.

-N Series securities are offered to investors investing a minimum of \$500, who have eligible minimum total holdings of \$500,000, and who have entered into an N Series Account Agreement with CLIML and Quadrus.
+N Series securities are offered to investors investing a minimum of \$500, who have eligible minimum total holdings of \$500,000, and who have entered into an N Series Account Agreement with CLIML and a Principal Distributor.

 QF Series securities are offered to retail investors investing a minimum of \$500.
-Investors are required to negotiate their advisor service fee, which cannot exceed 1.25%, with their financial advisor.
+Investors are required to negotiate their advisor service fee, which cannot exceed 1.25%, with their advisor.

-QFW Series securities are offered to high net worth investors investing a minimum of \$500 and who have eligible minimum total holdings of \$500,000.
+QFW Series securities are offered to high net worth investors investing a minimum of \$500 who have eligible minimum total holdings of \$500,000.
+Investors are required to negotiate their advisor service fee, which cannot exceed 1.25%, with their advisor.